 - Acknowledge the good moments and the bad moments from your day.
 This situation is new to everyone and there is no right and wrong to your day.
 All you can do is pay attention to how you feel and process those feelings accordingly.

-Devising a routine is all about making the most out of your day; whether that means a morning workout every day, learning a new skill in the evenings, or spending more quality time with your family – just make sure you do what’s right for you.
+Devising a routine is all about making the most out of your day; whether that means a morning workout every day (enhance yours with the best yoga mat or running shoes), learning a new skill in the evenings, or spending more quality time with your family - just make sure you do what's right for you.

 And remember that as long as you’re getting enough sleep, dealing with stress or anxiety in a healthy way, not drinking too much and eating well, you’re going to survive the next few months with ease.